MicrosoftLearning/dp-080-Transact-SQL/Instructions/Labs/13-implement-transitions-in-tsql.md

 ### Use a transaction to insert data into multiple tables

 When a sales order header is inserted, it must have at least one corresponding sales order detail record.
-Currently, you use the following code to accomplish this
+The following code is currently being used to accomplish this.

 ```
 -- Get the highest order ID and add 1